Legacy may refer to any of the following:

-Legacy is a term used to describe old software or hardware that's outdated but still in use.
-When referring to a legacy hardware device, this commonly indicates that the device contains older hardware, such as jumpers or dip switches, to configure the device.
-For backward compatibility, many software programs and computers may support or have limited support for legacy software and devices.
+1. Legacy describes old software or hardware that's outdated but still in use.
+With a legacy hardware device, this commonly indicates that the device contains older hardware, such as jumpers or dip switches, to configure the device.
+Many programs and computers may support or have limited support for legacy software and devices for backward compatibility.

 What is a legacy system?